learn-co-curriculum/16-sinatra-complex-forms-lecture-web-040317/README.md

     2. What URL should take the user there?

 As a site visitor, I should be able to edit an existing book

+  + As a site visitor, I should be able to see a form to edit an existing book √
+    1. Does my schema need to change? √
+    2. What URL should take the user there?
+GET "/books/:id/edit"
+  + As a site visitor, submitting a form to edit an existing book should update that record in the database
     1. Does my schema need to change?
     2. What URL should take the user there?

+    '/books/:id'